LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    their formatting information.
 The ``decimal->asString`` method in Lasso 9 is used to replace the functionality of Lasso 8's ``decimal->setFormat`` method.

-.. method:: decimal->asString(p0::string, p1::string, p2::string)
+.. member:: decimal->asString(p0::string, p1::string, p2::string)
-.. method:: decimal->asString(
+.. member:: decimal->asString(
       -decimalChar::string= ?,
       -groupChar::string= ?,
       -precision::integer= ?,